 So if $U$ is universal for a separable, infinite dimensional Hilbert space $\mathcal{H}$, then the ISP is equivalent to the assertion that every \emph{minimal} invariant subspace for $U$ is one dimensional.
 The main tool for identifying universal operators has been the following criterion of Caradus \cite{Caradus}. \\ \\ $\mathbf{The \ Caradus \ Criterion}$ (see \cite{Caradus}.) \emph{Let $U$ be a bounded linear operator on $\mathcal{H}$.
 If $\mathrm{ker}(U)$ is infinite dimensional and $U$ is surjective, then $U$ is universal for $\mathcal{H}$. } \\

 The plan of the paper is the following.
 After a section of preliminaries where we introduce the Hardy-Hilbert space $H^2$ and local Dirichlet spaces $\mathcal{D}_{\delta_\zeta}$, in Section 3 we begin the study of the semigroup of weighted composition operators $(W_n)_{n\in\mathbb{N}}$.
-The first main result is an adjoint fomula for $W_n$ for each $n\geq 2$ (see Theorem \ref{W_n^*}).
-As a consequence each $W_n/\sqrt{n}$ is a shift of infinite multiplicity (see Proposition \ref{Wn shift}).
-The relationship with the ISP stems from the fact that each of the adjoints $W_n^*$ for $n\geq 2$ is universal in the sense of Rota (see Corollary \ref{W_n* universal}).
-Therefore the ISP is equivalent to the maximal invariant subspaces of $W_n$ having codimension one (see Corollary \ref{ISP maximal Wn}).
-In Section 4, we study the nontrivial invariant subspaces of $W_n$ and show that they are necessarily infinite dimensional (see Theorem \ref{Finite Dim Inv Subspace}).
-We then show that the subspace $\mathcal{M}$ generated by the differences $h_k-h_\ell$ for $k,\ell\geq 2$ is a proper invariant subspace for $W_n$ (see Proposition \ref{M is not dense}) and surprisingly the question of its maximality is equivalent to the RH (see Theorem \ref{4}).
-In Section 5 we ask whether the closure of $\mathcal{N}=\mathrm{span}\{h_k:k\geq 2\}$ is a reducing subspace for any $W_n$ and show that this question is also equivalent to the RH (see Theorem \ref{newreform}).
-In Section 6 we show that there exist many cyclic vectors for $(W_n)_{n\in\mathbb{N}}$ besides the constants (see Theorem \ref{Cyclic examples}).
-Finally in Section 7 we calculate the spectra of $W_n$ for all $n\geq 2$.
+We first state without proof an adjoint fomula for $W_n$ for each $n\geq 2$ (Lemma \ref{W_n^*}).
+As a consequence $W_n/\sqrt{n}$ is a shift of infinite multiplicity, and the adjoints $W_n^*$ for $n\geq 2$ are universal in the sense of Rota (Proposition \ref{Wn shift}).
+In Section 4, we first show that the shift-invariance of the closure of $\mathcal{N}$ is equivalent to the RH (Proposition \ref{Beurling RH}).
+We then study the lattice $\mathrm{Lat}(\mathcal{W})$ of common invariant subspaces of the $W_n$.
+In particular, the closure of the subspace $\mathcal{M}:=\mathrm{span}\{h_k-h_\ell:k,\ell\geq 2\}$ is shown to be a maximal invariant subspace if and only if the RH holds (see Theorem \ref{4}).
+In Section 5, we ask whether the closure of $\mathcal{N}$ is a reducing subspace for any $W_n$ and show that this question is also equivalent to the RH (Theorem \ref{newreform}).
+In Section 6, we prove that polynomials $z^m+\ldots+z-\lambda$ for $|\lambda+1|>\sqrt{m+1}$ are cyclic vectors for $(W_n)_{n\in\mathbb{N}}$ (Theorem \ref{Cyclic examples}) and end by generalizing Báez-Duarte's theorem (Theorem \ref{GeneralizatioBD2} and Theorem \ref{BD general H2}).